From Paris: 30.05, 13.06.2020

 - pannier bag

 In France bike helmets are only mandatory for children under 12.
-Only a limited number of helmets are available on board, please bring your own.

 A few days before departure ypu will receive an email including: